webgme/tutorials/_session6_auth/README.md

 to scope the rights to different projects.
 In addition, different extensions can store [component-settings](https://github.com/webgme/webgme/wiki/Component-Settings) within users.

+A summary of the WebGME Authentication and Authorization model is presented in [this Youtube tutorial video](https://youtu.be/xS6_FK8kZhE).

 ## Target
 The target of this tutorial is to: